mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 Listening on port 3000...
 ```

 So, with this Node package, you can easily store the configuration settings for your application.
-However, you should not store the application secrets in these configuration files, for example you should not store
+However, you should not store the application secrets in these configuration files, for example you should not store the password of your database or your mail server.
+Because, when you're checking your source code, to a repository, that password or that secret is visible to anyone who has access to that source control repository.
+In fact one of the famous financial companies in the US was hacked, because someone checked in a password into source control repository.
+So, the way we deal with these secrets, is by storing them in the environment variables.

+Let me show you how that works.
+So, back in terminal, let's define an environment variable for storing the password of a mail server.
+So, *export password=1234*.
+Now, to prevent this environment variable to clash with another environment variable, it's better to prefix that with the name of our application.
+Now, in this demo, let's say the name of our application is *app*, so we add *app* as a prefix, *export app_password=1234*.

+So in development environment, we manually set this environment variable, and also in production environment, we most likely have a configuration panel for storing our environment variables.
+So, we store all these passwords and secrets in our environment variables, and then read them using our *config* module.

 > One topic that goes hand-in-hand with environments, is the topic of storing configuration settings for the application, and overriding those settings in each environment.